August 24th, 2021 by Fix Auto USA

 - Getting out of your vehicle with intent to injure another driver

-The commonality in these and other types of road rage is they involve a deliberate and purposeful act(s) designed to cause harm to another driver.
+In short, road rage involves deliberate and purposeful acts designed to cause harm to another driver.
 Road rage rarely gets triggered by a single event.
 Instead, it usually results from a series of stressors, some of which have nothing to do with driving.
 A driver may be worried about work, financial, or relationship problems.
 The stress leads to aggressive driving, which escalates into road rage as a result of actions taken by another driver.

 The biggest difference between aggressive driving and road rage is how the law treats it.

-In states that don’t have road rage laws, the aggressive and violent behaviors are typically punished under a different law.
-For example, the state of California – which does not have a road rage law – often punishes incidents of road rage under these laws:
+In states that don’t have road rage laws, the aggressive and violent behaviors are typically punished under any of the following laws: